brentcroft/pi-cam-object-detection-service/README.md

 This kit requires the download of an appropriate Pi Tensorflow wheel, see: https://github.com/lhelontra/tensorflow-on-arm/releases.

-One sample SSD Mobilenet PPN graph is provided as an arbitrary working example.

-Other SSD MobileNet graphs are available: https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/detection_model_zoo.md
+One sample custom SSD Mobilenet PPN graph is provided as an arbitrary working example, however, other SSD MobileNet graphs are available: https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/detection_model_zoo.md

-This kit has been tested with the following graphs (using the same properties as above):
+This kit has been tried with the following graphs from the detection model zoo (using the same properties as above):

 | Graph | File Size | Seconds / Image | Images / Second |
 |---|---|---|---|